-The Jury ACCESS (Access for Capable Citizens and Equality in Service Selection) Act prevents discrimination in jury selection based on sexual orientation or gender identity.
-It was reintroduced in January by Senator Jeanne Shaheen (D-NH) and co-sponsored by Senator Susan Collins (R-ME) and Senator Sheldon Whitehouse (D-RI).
+The Jury ACCESS (Access for Capable Citizens and Equality in Service Selection) Act (S. 447) and Juror Non-Discrimination Act (H.R.
+864) prevent discrimination in jury selection based on sexual orientation or gender identity.
+S. 447 and H.R.
+864 were reintroduced in February by Senator Jeanne Shaheen (D-NH) and Congresswoman Susan Davis (D-CA-53), respectively, and the Senate version received bipartisan support from Senator Susan Collins (R-ME).

 The LGBT Bar worked closely with Senator Shaheen’s office in drafting and supplementing the Act to ensure that the LGBT community would be protected in federal jury non-discrimination policy.